jimktrains/gus/README.md

 * /templates/search-results.mustache -> /search?q=<query>

 The compile script needs to do a few things:

-# Create all the pages for the site and place them in a `rendered` directory
+1. Create all the pages for the site and place them in a `rendered` directory
-# Create the datafile file for text
+1. Create the datafile file for text
-# Create the datafile file for tags
+1. Create the datafile file for tags
-# Create the datafile file for titles
+1. Create the datafile file for titles

-==Format for articles==
+#Format for articles
 Lines begining with % are metadata lines.

 Metadata lines have the format of